Town of Nebo Archaeological Project

 Ceramics Specialist

 Stanley Klassen is the Collections Manager/Lab Technician in the Archaeology Lab at the Department of Near and Middle Eastern Civilizations, University of Toronto.
 His research interests include the Bronze and Iron Age in the Southern Levant, development of complex societies, ceramic technology, and various archaeometric approaches to the study of ceramics and other materials, such as petrography.
 Stanley’s primary research involves the study of the Early Bronze ceramic industry in Central Jordan and its impact on socio-political and economic organization.
-He has excavated at sites in Israel, Jordan, Turkey, and Ontario.
+He has excavated at sites in Israel, Jordan, Türkiye, Republic of Georgia, and Ontario.

 Contact: stanley.klassen@utoronto.ca